microcks/microcks/install/kubernetes/README.md

 ### Kafka feature details

-Here are below the configuration properties of the Kafka support features:
+Here are below the configuration properties of the Kafka support feature:

 | Section       | Property           | Description   |
 | ------------- | ------------------ | ------------- |